-- 8.I We assess the children's work in art and design while observing them working during lessons.
+- 8.1 We assess the children's work in art and design while observing them working during lessons.
 Teachers record the progress made by children against the learning objectives for their lessons.
 At the end of a unit of work, teachers make a judgement against the National Curriculum expectations and Lancashire's progression in skills.
 Teachers then use the levels that they record to plan the future work of each child, and to make an annual assessment of progress for each child, as part of the annual report to parents and carers.
-Teachers will upload examples of children's work onto Target Tracker and ensure that they attach the linked objectives that the child has met. - 8.2 Children are encouraged to assess and evaluate both their own work and that of other pupils.
-This helps them to appreciate how they can improve their performance, and what their targets should be for the future. - 8.3 The art and design subject leader keeps evidence of the children's work in a portfolio.
+Teachers make assessments onto the foundation subject assessment grids where these are available for subject leaders to view. - 8.2 Children are encouraged to assess and evaluate both their own work and that of other pupils.
+This helps them to appreciate how they can improve their performance, and what their targets should be for the future. - 8.3 The art and design subject leader keeps evidence of the children's work.
 This demonstrates the expected level of achievement in art and design in each year of the school.